CHEM3002 Chemical Explorations

 - Level 3 core unit in the Synthetic specialisation in the Chemistry major sequence

 - The area of knowledge for this unit is Mathematical and Physical Sciences

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) seminar on journal article; (2) research proposal; and (3) laboratory reports.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) written examination; and (3) laboratory reports.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit rules

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.